Johannis de Rijke: China

-De Rijke's staff, primarily from the Netherlands, included approximately 80 employees.
-The project utilised two dredgers (the Rhenania and the Colonia, shipped from Emden in 1906) and a sand suction dredger (the Cyclop), carried out by the Dutch East Asiatic Dredging Company.
-His plans culminated in the complete clearance of the Woosung Sandbar.
-Despite not all works being completed, De Rijke resigned in 1910 and returned to the Netherlands in November of that year.
+De Rijke supervised a primarily Dutch staff of approximately 80 employees and used two bucket ladder dredgers (the Rhenania and the Colonia, shipped from Emden in 1906) along with a suction dredger (the Cyclop), with the dredging work undertaken by the East Asiatic Dredging Company.
+His plans culminated in the complete clearance of the Woosung bar.
+He resigned in November 1910, before the completion of the project, and returned to the Netherlands.
 The project continued under the leadership of Swedish engineer H.M. von Heidenstam and was completed in 1928.

-Hendrik de Rijke, Johannis's son, also contributed to the project, working in Nantong in 1916 to implement his father's plans for the Yangtze River.
-Tragically, Hendrik's life was cut short at the age of 29 during a cholera epidemic in 1919, while independently designing a new infrastructure with improved water management systems.
+De Rijke's son Hendrik, who worked in Nantong in 1916 to implement his father's plans for the Yangtze River, died in 1919 at the age of 29 during a cholera epidemic.